ljosberinn/eslint-config-galex/README.md

 Couldn't this be easier?

 ## What makes this different than all the other configs out there?

+- It's incrementally adoptable!
+Usually you pick a config at one point in time: when starting a fresh project, or at least early on.
+Migrating later on, especially when working in teams with lots of code movement, you'd run into merging conflicts real quick.

+  Good news: you can use `createConfig({ incrementalAdoption: true })` to _downgrade all errors to warnings, and disable all warnings_!

+  This allows you to introduce the config at an arbitrary point in time, while still profiting of it from minute one and still allows you to continue.
+Most urgent issues won't break the build - the best of both worlds!

+  Once you feel comfortable raising the reporting level, simply set `incrementalAdoption` to false or remove it from the arguments passed to `createConfig`.

 - All internals, literally everything, is re-exported.
 Don't like some decision?
 Rules too weak?
 Want to add custom rules?
 Everything is covered!